10- The Chamberlain Families of Westmoreland, NH

 There were two Chamberlain families in Westmoreland

-We can now say with confidence that between 1750 and 1790 there were two Chamberlain families living in Westmoreland.
+A huge break came when The Chamberlain Story recently received some letters by Ella E. Abbott, from Historical Society of Cheshire County.
+This new information tells us that between 1750 and 1790 there were two Chamberlain families living in Westmoreland.
 These two families were separate, distinct and unrelated.
 Thomas Chamberlain’s family lived on the west side of town and Henry Chamberlain’s family lived on the east.
 Both families had a son named John.

 PARK HILL CONGREGATIONAL CHURCH- This church, built in 1762 was moved in sections by ox cart in 1779 to this location.
 A steeple bell was added in 1826.